cobobc/milestone_project_2/README.md

 ### Acknowledgements

-I'd like to thank my mentor Spencer Baribell for his guidance, efficiency and positivity throughout my project.
+I'd like to thank my mentor Spencer Barriball for his guidance, efficiency and positivity throughout my project.
 Thank you to Matt Rudge the Senior Product Developer at Code Institute for his lessons on implementing EmailJS into a project.
 Thanks to my fellow students on Slack for helping my link the js quiz code to the html and css code so that my quiz question could appear.